-Essex Region – Ten organizations and individuals were honoured with Essex Region Conservation Awards for their efforts in making the Windsor/Essex/Pelee Island region the Place for Life.
+Essex Region – Seven organizations and individuals were honoured with Essex Region Conservation Awards for their contributions to creating a sustainable future of the Windsor-Essex-Pelee Island region.

-“It’s very inspiring to have the opportunity to celebrate so many organizations and individuals who have made an incredible impact on the environment,” said Richard Wyma, ERCA’s General Manager/Secretary-Treasurer.
-“This year was a tipping point in awareness about the urgent need to take action for the environment, and we are pleased to recognize those who are making a difference.”
+“It’s very inspiring to have the opportunity to celebrate so many organizations and individuals who have made an incredible impact on the environment,” said Jim Morrison, who was elected as ERCA’s Chair.
+“Following the challenges faced over the past few years, it is a pleasure to honour and recognize those who are making a difference to our local environment.”

 Quinlan Farms – Conservation Farm Award for their commitment to sustainable farming through Best Management Practices that protect soil health.